 While many modeling resources exist, it can be difficult to determine how well each of these addresses the mathematical modeling process and how they can be implemented in the classroom.
 The Consortium for Mathematics and Its Applications (COMAP) runs a repository of mathematical modeling resources and tasks available.
 Discussions are underway with SIAM to expand these resources and to encourage members of the mathematics and mathematics education community to upload new modeling tasks.
-The repository can be found at mathematics. education community to upload new modeling tasks.
-The repository can be found at mathematics. education community to upload new modeling tasks.
+The repository can be found at mathematics.org.